wb-zhai/event-location-extraction/README.md

 probes instead, run in parallel across `--workers` connections, with clean Ctrl+C cancellation of in-flight server-side queries.

+There are two separate scripts because French articles have no risk-factor tags in the DB (`article_risk_factor_tags` is English-only), so the positive/negative balancing that `from_db_matrix_v2.py` does isn't possible for French — `sample_french_by_country.py` drops that split and just samples/stratifies by country.

 ### `from_db_matrix_v2.py` — positive/negative risk-factor sample

 Downloads a country-stratified sample split into **positives** (risk-factor-tagged,